-Growing vines in the Northern regions of the United States of America is easy if you know which plants to select.
+Growing vines in the northern regions of the United States is easy if you know which plants to select.
 I have been growing non-invasive vines for years.

-I will share my experience with you about which non-invasive examples work best in the north part of the USA.
+I will share my experience with you about which non-invasive examples work best in northern regions of the country with cold winters.

 This can happen because invasive plants have a tendency to rapidly spread.
-Often this occurs because the non-native plant does not have the normal predators (insects, animals, diseases, etc.) from its native region to keep it in balance.
+Often, this occurs because the non-native plant does not have the normal predators (insects, animals, diseases, and so on) from its native region to keep it in balance.

 Spreading quickly, it can prevent the growth of native plant life and destroy an ecosystem’s natural balance.

 Non-invasive plants are plants that naturally grow in a particular region without any human contact or interference.
 This term can also sometimes be used to refer to plants that do not overtake areas and do not harm ecosystems.

 5 Top Non-Invasive Vines to Grow in the North

 The following five non-invasive plants all work well with gazebos, trellises, and arbors as support systems.

 Not to be confused with Japanese honeysuckle, which is highly invasive, trumpet honeysuckle is a perennial flowering vine with crimson flowers.

 I have this plant on my property.
 We enjoy the trumpet-like flowers that the vine produces during the summer months, and so do the mockingbirds that visit our property.